Snow on the Way: 1-5 Inches Expected in DC Area

 Snow Totals in D.C., Maryland and Northern Virginia

-The Storm Team4 snow map shows an estimated 1 to 4 inches of snowfall for D.C. and neighboring counties, 2 to 5 inches to the east and in southern Maryland, and a trace to 1 inch for areas to the west and northwest.
+The Storm Team4 snow map shows an estimated 1 to 4 inches of snowfall for D.C. and neighboring counties, 2 to 5 inches to the east and in southern Maryland, and a trace to 2 inches for areas to the west and northwest.

 After the storm Monday, we’ll see high temperatures in the 40s this week, with sunshine.